15 Awesome Ideas for Saving Money on Your Energy Bills

 Did you know?
 Depending on where you live in the US, you may be able to find cheaper rates with an alternative energy supplier.
-Call us at 347-410-8789 to find out more about your energy options.
+Call us at phone currently not available to find out more about your energy options.

 Seven Ways to Save for Free

 Sure, leaving a lightbulb on when you're not in the room here and there might only amount to a few pennies lost, but this can add up quickly over the course of the year.
 Despite what some people might say, it doesn't take up more energy to start a light than it does to keep it running, so it's better to get into the make it a habit to turn off lights when you leave a room.

 When it's off, it's off, right?
 Unfortunately for your energy bills, many electronic appliances run on standby mode, even when you've turned them off.
 This vampire energy can account for as much as 10 percent of a home's electricity usage.
 Unplug electronics such as your laptop, radio, or television when you're not using them, or consider plugging them into a power strip that you can switch off to save time.

 Whether it's winter and your home feels like an icebox or summer and your home feels like an oven, try to resist the urge to crank up the heat or A/C to a higher or lower temperature than what you actually desire.
 Setting your heating/air conditioning to a hotter or colder temperature than what you actually need to feel comfortable isn't going to make the system work any faster.
 Instead, you're more likely to waste energy reaching a higher/lower temperature than necessary when you forget to reset it later.
 So if it's winter and you're waiting for the house to heat up, put on an extra sweater or scarf while you wait, or consider cooling down with a fan or damp cloth if the house is feeling hot and stuffy in the summer.